Mechatronics BEng Hons

 What will you study?

-Lancaster's Mechatronics degree programme was the first of its kind in the UK, set up in 1984 in response to employers' needs.
-A quarter of a century later we continue to lead the field.
+Lancaster’s Mechatronics degree programme was the first of its kind in the UK, set up in 1984 in response to employers’ needs.
+Thirty years later we continue to lead the field.

 Accredited by both the Institution of Engineering Technology and the Institution of Mechanical Engineers, our three-year BEng and four-year MEng Mechatronics degrees are so well regarded that our graduates often go on to coordinate teams of engineers or move upwards into engineering management.